 Like other wood filler, you can put screws into Dap plastic wood filler.
 You can also drill, cut, sand, and varnish finish without making any damage to it.

 Are wood fillers in holes stronger?

-To finally answer if you can screw into wood filler, well, yes you can but it can only hold a small amount of load.
-It cannot hold hinges for doors but wood filler is useful for the repair of holes, cracks, and other damages on the wood surfaces.
+To finally answer if you can screw into wood filler, yes you can.
+However, it can only hold a small amount of load.
+Wood filler cannot hold hinges for doors but it is useful for the repair of holes, cracks, and other damages on the wood surfaces.

 - Makita XCU03PT1 Review (2023) — A Cordless Chainsaw Powerhouse - November 29, 2023